eric-downes/20sq-blog/_posts/2025-01-17-issuance-dynamics.md

-Novel investment in staking $$Q_+$$ is driven largely by speculation, and new users encountering Ethereum.  $$Q_+$$ acts to increase staking fraction, as seen above, and indeed the glut in $$Q_+$$ since the Merge may have been the source for all of the alarm that prompted this study.
+Novel investment in staking $$Q_+$$ is driven largely by speculation, and new users encountering Ethereum.  $$Q_+$$ acts to increase staking fraction, as seen above, and indeed the glut in $$Q_+$$ since the Merge may have been the source for much of the alarm that prompted this study.
 Novel speculative investment must eventually dry up, and be replaced by long-term investment $$R$$, because